mvolkmann/mvolkmann.github.com/programming/sed-article.md

 There are other ways to accomplish everything `sed` does, but they may require writing much more code.

-Thanks to Charles Sharp, Stephen Veit, and Justin Wilson for reviewing this article!
+Thanks to Justin Wilson, Stephen Veit, and Charles Sharp for reviewing this article!

 Send feedback to mark@objectcomputing.com.